AGCCS/AGCCS-CTRL22/demesh/README.md

 - we synchronize systemtime such that our charging stations can flash their operator buttons nicely in sync;

-- as an alternativ to plain TCP/IP sockets, the root not also publishes the hearbeat messages to an MQTT broker and  subscribes to command messages;
+- as an alternativ to plain TCP/IP sockets, the root not also publishes the hearbeat messages to an MQTT broker and subscribes to control messages;

 - we allow to update the ESP32 firmware over the air (OTA);